Calculating holiday pay Holiday entitlement

 Fixed hours

-If an employee's working hours do not vary, their holiday pay will be calculated using their usual pay rate.
+If a worker's working hours do not vary, their holiday pay will be calculated using their usual pay rate.
 This is the case whether they work full time or part time.

-For example, an employee works 37 hours every week and gets paid £400 a week.
-When they take a week's holiday, they must get paid £400.
+For example, a worker works 37 hours every week and gets paid £500 a week.
+When they take a week's holiday, they must get paid £500.

 Irregular hours workers and part-year workers